backstage/backstage/docs/plugins/testing.md

 1. Invalid inputs are caught before being sent to the server.
 2. Valid inputs translate into a valid browser request.
-3. Server response is translated into an expected Javascript object.
+3. Server response is translated into an expected JavaScript object.
 4. Server errors are handled gracefully.

 ### Mocking API Calls